rravipra/DATA-512-Project/README.md

 2. The estimate only considers fires that are within 1250 miles of your assigned city.
 3. An annual fire season will run from May 1st through October 31st.

+Further, another thing is trying to understand how good or bad your smoke estimate might be.
+Once you have developed your smoke estimate, you should compare your estimate to available AQI (Air Quality Index) data from the US EPA.
+The US EPA was only created in 1973, and did not really begin installing air quality monitoring stations until the early 1980s.
+Further, of 3000+ counties in the US, the EPA has vetted monitoring stations in only 2000 of them which is why we can't just use the AQI as an estimate for smoke impact.
+This means that US EPA AQI measures for any one city will need to be some kind of estimate based on monitoring stations that are nearby.

 # Data:

 Wildfire dataset: https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81 from here download the GeoJSON Files.zip and use the USGS_Wildland_Fire_Combined_Dataset.json data.